OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-09.md

 ## 1 Corinthians 9:2

-If I am not an apostle to others, at least I am to you; for you are the seal of my apostleship in the Lord.
+Even if I am not recognised as an apostle by others, surely I am by you; for you are the proof of my apostleship in the Lord.

 ## 1 Corinthians 9:3